BigPolarBear1/factorization/README.md

 Still to do now... implement support for higher degrees.. and selecting optimal coefficient ranges to sieve... such that the polynomial value of the polynomial with -n\*k is as small as possible.. because there we only want as factors, small factor and the big factors that were found in the original B-smooth (the B-smooth that ends up calling into find_same)
 Anyway.. going for a run I think.
 I'll do some more work soon.

 Update: Added some code that will calculate the optimal coefficients.
 But right now we're only working with degree=2 and calculating the optimal coefficient for the linear term.
 Next step is to use higher degree and more coefficients..
-I'll need to do some thinking how to best sieve that though.
+I'll need to do some thinking how to best sieve that though... because the idea is that by using higher degree polynomials.. we'll have smaller coefficients.. so I'm hoping to use that somehow.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>